Men tend to favor barbells or dumbbells within their training.

 Dumbbell Exercises vs. Barbell Exercises

-Any clarification is needed, dumbbell exercises would refer to any exercise such as any dumbbell press, row, curl, extension, squat, deadlift, lunge, etc.
+Any clarification is needed.
+Dumbbell exercises would refer to any activity such as any dumbbell press, row, curl, extension, squat, deadlift, lunge, etc.

 Dumbbells can sometimes allow for a much more natural movement than a barbell.